Regarding New Hospital Code for Dental Treatment Under General Anesthesia

 Answer:

 Not at present.
-However, the AAPD, ADA, AAOMS and other advocacy partners will strongly urge CMS to include the new code on the ASC CPL next year.
+However, the AAPD, ADA, AAOMS and other advocacy partners will strongly urge CMS to include the new code on the ASC CPL in the CY 2024 CMS rule being developed in 2023.

 Answer: